Actions that are conventionally MOFU:

 Marketing funnels work best as visualization and as a framework.
 While funnels are very useful for understanding how to connect with customers and allocate resources, they are not meant to be taken literally.

 Which print materials work best at each stage of the marketing funnel?

 It’s hard to generalize which print products work in each general area of the marketing funnel without knowing the content and distribution methods used.
 That said, our customers tend to use our products as listed below.

 Typically you want print materials with a relatively low cost per prospect reached.
 At this stage, not all prospects you reach will be interested in your offer.
 To reduce costs, it’s best to concentrate on materials that generate that interest instead.

 - Vinyl banners

 At this point, your prospects have signaled some interest, and you’ll want materials that help maintain it and drive them through the sales process.
 Educational materials and reviews often figure into MOFU content strategies.

 - Targeted opt-in direct mail

 Bottom of the funnel

 This is where print really excels.
 At this point, prospects have already signaled interest in closing a deal with you.
-Materials used at this point in the marketing funnel should be optimized not just to close the sale, but to encourage repeat business as well.
+Materials used at this point in the marketing funnel should be optimized not just to close the sale but also to encourage repeat business.